ptbjack/Library/Mi/Main/Unconscious.md

 Tags:

 The unconscious is not a subjective distortion of the objective world, it is an indication of a fundamental inconsistency of the objective world itself, which allows for and generates its own distortions.[^1]
+- Unconscious is the form of existence of an ontological negativity pertaining to sexuality (“there is no sexual relation”).[^7]

 **‘Unconscious is outside’**: constitutive gap in the Other is the condition of possibility of the subject’s ‘own’ repressions.[^1]
 - Repression fills in the gaps of (objective) reality.